remember me on this computer

 I’ve booked a workshop where sides are being sent out – when will I receive these?

 Normally one or two days before the workshop takes place.
 These are sent out via email.
+Please do email us if you require your sides earlier, and we will do our best to accomodate.

 A point on agents…

 Good agents can offer a really useful insight into certain aspects of our industry.
 For this reason we occasionally invite top agents to lead talks and seminars for our members.
 These offer the opportunity to sit down as a group and on a one-to-one level, providing a chance for members to ask all the questions members have when it comes to getting the right representation, as well as to share and discuss in a supportive environment, and receive honest answers and feedback.
-However, the Actors’ Guild strongly disagrees with the practice of producing workshops where actors pay to perform in front of agents.

 Does the Actors’ Guild have Patrons?